openstack/project-team-guide/doc/source/dependency-management.rst

    --version-map 3.6:3.5 > upper-constraints.txt``.
 Be sure to only update
    or add constraints related to your addition.
 2. Add the dependency to the appropriate requirements file(s) within the project tree, providing a minimum version specifier.
-Update the ``lower-constraints.txt`` file in the project tree at the same time.
+If the ``lower-constraints.txt`` file exists in the project tree, then update it at the same time.

 Removing a dependency
 ---------------------